9/9

 One more "resource" to mention is time.
 When you're not slammed with Valentine's, Mother's Day or Christmas orders, use that downtime productively.
 It's an opportunity to work on your business (planning, organising, learning) rather than in the day to day rush.
 Tidy up your workspaces, update your website, update your socials, refine your pricing strategy, train your staff, or even take a well deserved break to recharge yourself for the next peak.

-Square infographic for florists showing four downtime strategies: plan & organise, update website, train team, recharge & rest.
+Square infographic for florists showing four downtime strategies: plan and organise, update website, train team, recharge and rest.

 Try and think of the off season as a valuable resource in itself. it's when you can set aside some time lay the groundwork that will make the next feast period even more successful and the famine potentially less painful, especially if you take some of my suggestions on board.
 Many savvy florists I have bumped into since 2008, treat the slow months as their time for strategy and maintenance, ensuring they emerge each season stronger and more prepared.